maxlttr1/nixos-config/README.md

 ## 🤝 Contributing

 Contributions are very welcome!
-If you spot a bug, have an idea, or want to improve something:
+If you spot a bug, have an idea, or want to improve something !

-- Fork the repo
-- Create a new branch
-- Commit your changes
-- Open a PR

-Even small tweaks are appreciated — whether it's improving documentation, adding a new Nix module, or optimizing something.
-If you're unsure about a change, feel free to open an issue or discussion first!